Placental accreta, increta and percreta

 When these conditions are found before birth, your provider may recommend a cesarean section (also called c-section) immediately followed by a hysterectomy.
 This can help prevent bleeding from becoming life threatening.
 A c-section is surgery in which your baby is born through a cut that your provider makes in your belly and uterus.
 A hysterectomy is when your uterus is removed by surgery.
 Without a uterus, you can’t get pregnant again in the future.

 If you have a placental condition, the best time for you to have your baby is unknown.
 But your provider may recommend that you give birth at around 34 to 38 weeks of pregnancy to help prevent dangerous bleeding.
-If you want to have future pregnancies, she may use special treatments before the c-section to try to control bleeding and save your uterus.
+The provider will also prepare for other emergency procedures that could happen, such as a blood transfusion.
+If you want to have future pregnancies, your provider may use special treatments before the c-section to try to control bleeding and save your uterus.

-If your provider finds these conditions at birth, she may try to remove the placenta in surgery to stop the bleeding.
-However, a hysterectomy is often necessary.
+If your provider finds out that the placenta doesn’t separate after giving birth, the provider may try to remove the placenta in surgery to stop the bleeding.

 What causes these placental conditions?